2022 How the Oral-Systemic Link is Changing Lives and Practices [Free Webinar]

 Dr. Thompson on collaboration, "A physician cannot manage a disease comprehensively and a dentist cannot manage periodontal disease comprehensively without stable blood sugar and other things as well.
 This is where the collaborative bidirectional relationship [between dentists and physicians] comes in."

-disease and oral health
+disease and oral health - understanding the oral systemic link

 In their video interview, Dr. Ellie Campbell, DO, goes over a case study of a patient showing no reported evidence of radiographic bone loss except asymptomatic dark spots where her wisdom teeth had been.
 On paper, the patient checked every box as no risk for cardiovascular diseases.